BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Mike-BM/README.md

 Plain language improves readability, making content more likely to rank well in search engines.
 More people can find, understand, and share your content.
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+Why Simplification Matters:

+Reduces Cognitive Load: Complex words require more mental effort to process.
+Simple words are processed faster and easier.
+Increases Accessibility: Simplification makes information accessible to a wider audience, including those with lower literacy levels, non-native speakers, and those who are new to the subject.
+Improves Clarity: Simple words are often more precise and less ambiguous than complex words.
+Enhances Engagement: Simple language is more engaging and less intimidating, encouraging readers to continue reading.
+Examples:

+Instead of: "Initiate the process"
+Use: "Start the process"
+Why: "Start" is a common, everyday word that is easily understood by everyone.
+"Initiate" is more formal and less familiar.
+Instead of: "Utilize the resource"
+Use: "Use the resource"
+Why: "Use" is shorter, simpler, and more direct.
+"Utilize" sounds overly formal and can be perceived as pretentious.
+Instead of: "Ascertain the validity"
+Use: "Check if it's true" or "Find out if it's valid"
+Why: "Ascertain" is a relatively uncommon word.
+The simplified versions are much clearer and easier to understand.
+Instead of: "Implement the solution"
+Use: "Put the solution in place" or "Make the solution work"
+Why: "Implement" is a technical term that may not be familiar to everyone.
+The simplified versions are more conversational and easier to grasp.
+Instead of: "Disseminate the information"
+Use: "Share the information" or "Send out the information"
+Why: "Disseminate" is a formal word that can sound stuffy.
+"Share" and "send out" are more natural and direct.
+Instead of: "Optimize the performance"
+Use: "Make it work better" or "Improve the performance"
+Why: "Optimize" is a technical term that may not be universally understood.
+The simplified versions are more accessible.
+Instead of: "Subsequent to"
+Use: "After"
+Why: very simple and direct.
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 1. Make Abstract Ideas More Concrete
 Example: Instead of explaining cloud storage in abstract terms, say: